 Blown-in insulation requires more preparation time than with batts or rolls.
 But once the attic is ready, it is possible to cover a medium-size attic space in an hour or two.

-Requires very little time in attic with the blower hose
+Requires very little climbing or time spent in the attic with the blower hose

 Easy to fill around wires and vents